"I've no sympathy for her": Blakk Rasta names Hajia4Reall as "Queen of Thieves"

 Blakk Rasta added that he hoped Hajia4Reall and Moesha Boduong's cases would influence women coming up not to be persuaded by the opulent lifestyles of such socialites.

-In the video, Blakk Rasta also decried the section of Ghanaians who sympathize with Hajia4Reall and may welcome her with placards if she should be released after serving a prison term.
+In the video, Blakk Rasta also decried the section of Ghanaians who sympathise with Hajia4Reall and may welcome her with placards if she should be released after serving a prison term.

 Netizens react to Blakk Rasta's take on Hjia4Reall's situation